vijayvulava/geochem/_sources/34Problems.md

 }$$
 > Calculate $\Delta_{rxn}G^\circ$ for the process using only the data provided here.

-8. Consider the decomposition of calcium carbonate as shown in the reaction below.
+8. Consider the decomposition of calcium carbonate, as shown in the reaction below.

 $$\ce{CaCO3 <=> CaO + CO2
 }$$